A little reminder from Momentum

 Regardless of all that, I hope to be making more art soon and posting here more often again.
 Stay tuned!

 This cute doodle took about 25 minutes total, just a fun little quickie.
-Doodled on the white inside of a Banquet dinner box! #Upcycling ๐Like I always say, if it’s not glittery, why bother!?

 I made this butterfly mandala coloring page in memory of our daughter, April, who passed away long before she would ever have been born.
-I invite anyone who is interested in doing so to color it as they see fit, I would love to see your work โค Here is a link to the full size image via google drive.
+I invite anyone who is interested in doing so to color it as they see fit, I would love to see your work โค Here is a link to the full size image via google drive.

-On April 30th 2020 my life turned upside down.
 Our baby, a gummy-bear-sized embryo measuring 7w4d was found to be dead at the 8 week ultrasound.
 No heartbeat, a few days behind in growth, irregularly shaped gestational sac.
 I never dreamt that a cluster of cells would wreck me to the core.

 It didn’t hit me right away, part of me expected this.
 I didn’t begin my descent into sobbing and despair until I was scheduling my follow-up appointment with the secretary that I checked in with an hour prior.
-I had always said I expected my first pregnancy would miscarry.
-I heard it was common, and having EDS I assumed I might have fertility issues.

 I quickly spiraled into an extremely dark depression.
 The kind I used to experience through ages 12-21.
 The kind that left me obsessed with death, chronically suicidal.
 My emotions were an absolute roller coaster.
 I have never flip flopped so drastically before.
 Some days I was filled with hope and determination, only to fall into hell again at a moment’s notice.